redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 The `Comet`s, `Configuration`, and `Compound Governor` contracts can be changed at any time with a delay of 2 days once a governance proposal is accepted.
 The `Comet`s are deployed by the `Comet Factory` using the `Configurator`.
 The `Configurator` holds the parameters of each market.
 The desired process to update the market is via the configurator that holds the possible market parameters and making the market (with all the funds of a respective base asset) point to this new logic.
 A `PauseGuardian` (security council) can pause the markets at any time and a `ProposalGuardian` can cancel goverance proposals before execution (incl. upgrades).

-When assuming that the governance could be hijacked and the Proposal Guardian acts in favor of this hijack (not stoping from enforcement of malicious proposal) then the current implementation does not prohibit that a market gets a completely malicious logic assigned that does not stem from the configurator itself and allows the attacker to steal all funds that were not rescued in the 2-day delay period.
+When assuming that the governance could be hijacked and the `ProposalGuardian` acts in favor of this hijack (not stoping from enforcement of malicious proposal) then the current implementation does not prohibit that a market gets a completely malicious logic assigned that does not stem from the configurator itself and allows the attacker to steal all funds that were not rescued in the 2-day delay period.

 > Upgradeability score: High